Adidea/Furaffinity-Scripts/README.md

 scripts currently found in this repository

 * Notifier - Sends browser notifications for new messages such as comments, notes, and watches.
+* Search URL string - adds current search parameters to the address bar allowing one to bookmark or share a search and quickly jump pages.

 # Unavailable Scripts
 scripts of which I have written, but require fixes or refactoring before I share them.